 - Lacks a seat.

-This features a groundbreaking design and a style to turn heads wherever you go.
+This narrow walker with seat features a groundbreaking design and a style to turn heads wherever you go.

 Speaking of going, the walker’s legs give riders the confidence to approach any terrain: Smooth surfaces, thick carpets, asphalt, small stones… you name it.